Makie2020/Makie2020/README.md

 - 🔭 I’m currently working on the Oxygen Shop, that is availible in de repositories.

-- 🌱 I’m currently learning JavaScript and in the future much more.
+- 🌱 I’m currently learning JavaScript and React.
+In the future much more.

 <br/>